district: Yau Tsim Mong, Kowloon

 Global firm AvroKO was “tasked with delivering a design for Millennials and their creative predecessors who yearn for a spiritual home,” says William Harris, one of the firm’s four principals, along with Kristina O’Neal, Adam Farmerie, and Greg Bradshaw.
 “Our goal was to make Eaton HK authentic.
 To drive that, we funneled the unadulterated spirit of the surrounding neighborhood into the property through the use of local materials and color palettes.”

-The firm stripped back the design of the 1970s-era former hotel to its bones “and left much of the structure exposed in certain areas,” says Bradshaw.
+The firm stripped back the design of the typical 1990s-era former hotel to its bones “and left much of the structure exposed in certain areas,” says Bradshaw.
 To contrast the raw, industrial feel, ceramic tiles create vibrant color-blocking moments with red powdercoated steel details recalling the local architecture.
 Clad in linen and steel, the oversized atrium chandelier is another nod to the area’s design vernacular, taking cues from the local bamboo scaffolding.

 Also found in the atrium is the Astor, a throwback to Hong Kong’s Cha Chaan Teng culture that offers eight living cook stations.
 A foodhall is located a floor above the lobby, while even further underground is the Michelin-starred Cantonese restaurant Yat Tung Heen.
 Like the rest of the hotel, the restaurant’s silhouette is also inspired by Wong Kar-Wai, including the stained glass panels on the doors the 1920s Shanghai-style ceiling lamps.